ppdouble/annotation-and-application/_posts/0000-01-02-reflection.md

 ---

+- Reflection:
+ - *introspection*
-Reflection: introspection, the ability of a program to examine its own structure at runtime
+ - *the ability of a program to examine its own structure at runtime*

 - **Static**